akshaysawan/christmas-trivia/README.md

 ↑ / ↓: Toggle Answer Visibility

-📝 CSV Format
+📝 CSV Formats

-Create a simple Excel or Google Sheet and save it as .csv.
-It needs two columns:
+You can create these in Excel or Google Sheets and save as .csv.

+1. Questions File (trivia_questions.csv)

 Question